andrewharabor/multivariate-polynomial-regression-model/README.md

 f_{w,b}(\mathbf{x}^{(i)}) = \sum_{j=1}^{n}{w_{j}x^{(i)}_{j}} + b
 ```

-More concisely, if we let vector $`\mathbf{w}`$ denote the weights for the model for each respective feature, then our function can be written as
+More concisely, if we let vector $`\mathbf{w}`$ denote the weights for the model for each respective feature, then our function can be written using the dot product.

 ``` math
 f_{\mathbf{w},b}(\mathbf{x}^{(i)}) = \mathbf{w}^{\mathsf{T}}\mathbf{x}^{(i)} + b